 Stretch your legs

 You’re now ideally situated to explore Hautvillers, which incidentally is where Dom Pérignon is buried.
-Although it is a tiny hamlet in comparison to the region’s capital Reims, it does boast gorgeous views of the Montagne de Reims’ vineyards.
+Although it is a tiny hamlet compared to the region’s capital Reims, it does boast gorgeous views of the Montagne de Reims’ vineyards.
 Take a stroll along its winding, picture-postcard streets and enjoy a well-earned afternoon aperitif at Au 36, on rue Dom Pérignon.
-It would be rude not to, really.
+It would be rude not to.

 The icing on the cake

 End your trip on a spectacular note, with dinner at the two Michelin starred Le Parc, conveniently right inside your gorgeous hotel!
-Philippe Mille’s cooking is astounding in its complexity and intricacy, and the palatial dining room lends the whole experience a distinctly regal and sophisticated air.
-Prepare to be dazzled, not least by the amazing wine list, with fine vintages that date back several decades.
+Philippe Mille’s cooking is astounding in its complexity and intricacy, and the stately dining room lends the whole experience a distinctly regal and sophisticated air.
+Prepare to be dazzled, not least by the fantastic wine list, with fine vintages that date back several decades.